jslefche/sem_book/docs/07-Latent_variables.md

   $$x1 = \lambda_{1}\xi + \delta_{x1}$$
   $$x2 = \lambda_{2}\xi + \delta_{x1}$$

 We know the values of $x1$ and $x2$ and the correlation between them.
-To estimate values for the latent construct $\xi$ we need to estimate $lambda_{1}$, $\lambda_{2}$, $\delta_{x1}$ and $\delta_{x2}$.
+To estimate values for the latent construct $\xi$ we need to estimate $\lambda_{1}$, $\lambda_{2}$, $\delta_{x1}$ and $\delta_{x2}$.
 This model fails the t-rule, which, if you recall, is:

   $$t \leq \frac{n(n+1)}{2}$$

 where $t = 4$ is the number of unknowns, and $n = 2$ is the number of knowns.
 In this example, $t = 4 \leq 3$ does not hold.

-Since $\delta = 1 - \lambda^2$, we need only solve for the two $\lambda$s, but we only have 1 piece of information: the correlation.
-The solution is to set the loadings to be equal: $lambda_{1} = \lambda_{2}$.
+Since $\delta = 1 - \lambda^2$, we need only solve for the two $\lambda$s, but we only have one piece of information: the correlation.
+The solution is to set the loadings to be equal: $\lambda_{1} = \lambda_{2}$.
 This is because, with only this information, we have no reason to suspect one indicator is more correlated with the latent variable than the other.
 Its important to note here that the two must be *positively* correlated (or scaled to be so), otherwise setting them to be equal is not a valid assumption.

 We know from our "ninth rule of path coefficients" that the correlation equals the sum of the direct and indirect pathways.
 The only path connecting $x1$ and $x2$ is through $\epsilon$, and the value of the compound path is the product of the two individual pathways (Rule 3).
-Thus, the correlation $r_{x1,x2} = lambda_{1} \times \lambda_{2}$.
+Thus, the correlation $r_{x1,x2} = \lambda_{1} \times \lambda_{2}$.
 Given the assumption that the two loadings are equal, $r_{x1,x2} = \lambda^2$ and thus $\lambda = \sqrt(r_{x1,x2})$.

-We can scale this procedure for >2 indicators by setting just the 2 loadings to be equal: this will give us the necessary information (along with Rule 8 of path coefficients) to generate unique solutions for the other loadings.
-It is for this reason that at least three indicators are preferred for multi-indicator latent variables: it lessens the impact of the assumption that two loadings are equal.
+We can scale this procedure for >2 indicators by setting just the two loadings to be equal: this will give us the necessary information (along with Rule 8 of path coefficients) to generate unique solutions for the other loadings.
+It is for this reason that at least three indicators are preferred for multi-indicator latent variables: it lessens the impact of the assumption that two of the loadings are equal.

-A ptentially better--and easier--solution is to fix one of the loadings to be 1.
+A potentially better--and easier--solution is to fix one of the loadings to be 1.
 If, for example, we fix $\lambda_{1} = 1$ then we know that $\lambda_{2} = r_{x1,x2} / \lambda_{1} = r_{x1,x2} / 1 = r_{x1,x2}$.

 This choice has another consequence: because it is unmeasured, we also need to provide a scale for our multi-indicator latent variable.
-This can be done by fixing the variance $\zeta = 1$ or by fixing one of the unstandardized loadings to 1.
+This can be done by fixing the variance $\zeta = 1$ or by fixing one of the unstandardized loadings to 1 (wherein the scale will be in units of that indicator).
 Both accomplish the same objective.

 Finally, we can obtain an integrated estimate of reliability from multi-indicator latent variables using the following equation:

-  $$\rho_{xi,xj} = \frac{(\sum\lambda_{j})^2}{(\sum\lambda_{j})^2 + \sum\epsilon_{j}} $$
+  $$\rho = \frac{(\sum\lambda_{j})^2}{(\sum\lambda_{j})^2 + \sum\epsilon_{j}} $$

-where $j$ is the number of indicator variables.
+where $j$ is the index of each indicator variable.

 For the record, a reliability index > 0.9 is considered 'excellent', > 0.8 to be 'good', and so on.
 Anything < 0.5 is considered to be no different than random chance, and so indicators with such a low degree of correlation should be avoided.

 In fact, it is always recommended to inspect the correlation matrix among indicator variables to screen for potentially unrelated indicators.
 It may also help to identify indicators that are highly correlated, moreso than the other indicators.
 Such high correlations might suggest another common cause (such as the same measurement instrument, same observer, evolutionary constraints, etc.).
-In this case, it would be recommended to indicate a 'correlated error' among the two indicators indicating an underlying driver of their higher-than-average association than just the latent construct.
+In this case, it would be recommended to indicate a 'correlated error' among the two indicators indicating a separate underlying driver of their higher-than-average association than the specified latent construct.

 When we get into the realm of multi-indicator latent variables, it becomes impossible to decompose partial relationships as we have previously for observed variable models.
 Instead, maximum-likelihood functions are necessary to iteratively test and optimize the parameters that describe the relationships between observed and unobserved quantities.